kaisewhite/Append-S3-Bucket-Policy/README.md

 This lambda function does the following:

 1. Checks for an existing policy
-2. Checks for specific coniditions inside of the bucket policy
+2. Checks for specific coniditions inside of the the existing policy.

-3. If there is an existing policy it will append a new statement to the policy
-4. If there is not an existing policy it will create a new policy
+If the condition exists it will skip over the bucket If there is an existing policy it will append a new statement to the policy If there is not an existing policy it will create a new policy